protontypes/open-sustainable-technology/README.md

 - [RUBEM](https://github.com/LabSid-USP/RUBEM) - A distributed hydrological model to calculate monthly flows with changes in land use over time.
 - [pywatershed](https://github.com/EC-USGS/pywatershed) - A sustainable integrated, hydrologic modeling framework for the U.S. Geological Survey.
 - [hddtools](https://github.com/ropensci/hddtools) - An open source project designed to facilitate access to a variety of online open data sources relevant for hydrologists and, in general, environmental scientists and practitioners.
+- [pygetm](https://github.com/BoldingBruggeman/getm-rewrite) - A Python rewrite of the General Estuarine Transport Model.

 ### Atmosphere